Is 187 A Prime Number

 2. Sieve of Eratosthenes:

 This is a more efficient method for finding all prime numbers up to a specified limit.
-It involves iteratively marking the multiples of each prime number, starting from 2.
-The numbers that remain unmarked are prime.
+Now, the numbers that remain unmarked are prime.
+Because of that, it involves iteratively marking the multiples of each prime number, starting from 2.
 While effective for finding primes within a range, it's not ideal for determining the primality of a single large number.

 3. Fermat's Little Theorem: